 There were two deserts - a cinnamon-sugar churro, and this prize for a birthday treat: fresh mango and whipped cream with crisp rice sprinkles.

 While in Australia, we traveled from Sydney to Melbourne to escape the city for a few days.
-Unbeknownst to me, Melbourne has a very east coast city vibe.
-A lot of young people, hustle and bustle, and A LOT crammed into a small space.
-Additionally, it has developed quite a reputation for fine dining and mixology.
-Much of our side trip was consumed…pardon the pun..by eating and drinking.
+Unbeknownst to me, Melbourne has a very east coast city vibe, filled with young people, hustle and bustle, and a lot crammed into a small space.
+Additionally, it has developed quite a reputation for fine dining and mixology, making it one of the top destinations for food recommendations.
+Much of our side trip was consumed… pardon the pun… by eating and drinking, which led us to explore various restaurant reviews.

-A notable experience was Attica.
-This unassuming restaurant sites on a tree lined street in the suburbs of Melbourne.
+A notable experience was Attica, an unassuming restaurant situated on a tree-lined street in the suburbs of Melbourne.
 Just enough hustle, and not too much bustle.
-The evening was an 11 course experience that began with “finger food” for the first three courses, and moved slowly to cutlery.
-During that transition, guest are ushered thru the kitchen (with a stop to try a vegemite puff pastry), to their version of a Melbourne Lane (aka alley) for Kangaroo tail sandwich (think pulled pork) and their own brew (beer).
-Then we were whisked back thru the kitchen to preview the 3 dessert courses.
+The evening was an 11-course experience that began with 'finger food' for the first three courses and gradually moved to cutlery.
+During that transition, guests are ushered through the kitchen (with a stop to try a Vegemite puff pastry) to their version of a Melbourne Lane (aka alley) for a Kangaroo tail sandwich (think pulled pork) and their own brew (beer).
+Then we were whisked back through the kitchen to preview the three dessert courses.
 Back at the table, we settled in for the remainder of the experience.
-I can honestly say it was like NO other dining experience I’ve ever had.
-Its rewarding to step outside of your comfort zone, and that’s exactly what travel should offer up! (from Explorer Doug)
+I can honestly say it was like no other dining experience I’ve ever had.
+It’s rewarding to step outside of your comfort zone, and that’s exactly what travel experiences should offer up!